caribbeanwebdev/real-estate-app/README.md

 `npm run --prefix .\homelike-service\ test`

-Or go to 'homelike-service' folder and run `npm run test`
+Or go to the 'homelike-service' folder and run `npm run test`